vitessio/website/content/en/docs/18.0/reference/compatibility/mysql-compatibility.md

 ### Killing running queries

 Vitess added support for killing running queries via the `KILL` command through VTGate in v18.
-To use the kill query statement, a new connection is requires as the current connection will be busy executing the query itself.?
+To use the kill query statement, a new connection is required as the current connection will be busy executing the query.
 Similarly, how mysql client does on `ctrl+c` on the shell.

 Alternatively,